developedbyluke/tech257-devops-notes/README.md

 #### Pull Configuration Management

-In the pull approach, the managed nodes (e.g., servers or instances) periodically check for updates or changes from a central configuration management server.
+In the pull approach, the nodes (e.g., servers or instances) periodically check for updates or changes from a central configuration management server.
 The nodes actively pull the latest configuration from the server and apply the changes locally.